vippsas/vipps-ecom-api/vipps-ecom-api.md

 }
 ```
 It _is_ correct that the status is `RESERVE`.
-To check if the paymewnt has been commpleted: Get payment details.
+To check if the payment has been commpleted: Get payment details.

 #### Get payment details